lbryio/spec/index.md

 #### Fee

 Information on how to pay for the content.
-It includes the address that will receive the payment (the _fee address_), the the amount to be paid, and the currency.
+It includes the address that will receive the payment (the _fee address_), the amount to be paid, and the currency.

 Example fee: